v38armageddon/guess-number/README.md

 ``$ make uninstall``

-This game is under the license: GPL-3.0
+This game is under the license: The Unlicense